lizmcarey/intro_to_r_uber/README.md

-# Intro to R
+# Intro to R - NYC edition!
-This is a repo for a 3-day workshop on an intro to R and working with survey data.
+This is a repository (repo) for 1 or 2 day workshop intro to R and working with survey data.

-The first two days are taken from Amelia McNamara's [Intro to R](https://github.com/AmeliaMN/IntroToR/blob/master/README.md) workshop.
+Much of the content and material is adapted from Amelia McNamara's [Intro to R](https://github.com/AmeliaMN/IntroToR/blob/master/README.md) workshop.

-The third day focuses primarily on using R with survey data.
+This workshop assumes no or beginner level experience with R. It will cover:

 Day 1
 - 01-Introduction (what is R, what is RStudio)